ChinoUkaegbu/SongBoard/README.md

 - [ ] Save playlists to Spotify
 - [ ] Implement dark mode
+- [ ] Refactor code to have more modular components

 See the [open issues](https://github.com/ChinoUkaegbu/SongBoard/issues) for a full list of proposed features (and known issues).